jhpyle/docassemble/_docs/functions.md

   set_user_info(first_name=user.name.first, last_name=user.name.last)
 {% endhighlight %}

-If the user running the interview that calls the function has `admin` privileges, then the function can be used to change the profiles of other users.
+If the user in the interview session that calls the function has `admin` privileges, then the function can be used to change the profiles of other users.
 A user account can be indicated by the inclusion of an additional keyword parameter, `user_id` or `email`, that identifies